akash7812/Intelsys-Spam_Filter/README.md

 # SPAM FILTER:
 ## PROJECT OVERVIEW:
-Spams are everywhere around the world.
-As fast as the Technology develops, Spammers find for Loopholes and misuse the Technology.
-This project mainly focuses on filtering the Spams in various platforms in this world of Technology.

-## Main Idea:
-The Main Idea of our project is to make it as a versatile project to filter out the Spam in various platforms like Instagram, Gmail, Reddit and more...
+"Spam is a pervasive issue worldwide.
+As technology advances, spammers continuously exploit loopholes to misuse it.
+Our goal is to develop a solution that filters spam content and proactively warns users to ensure a safer digital experience."

 # PROJECT WORKFLOW:
 ## STARTING PLAN:
-To build a ML model using Naive Bayes to implement Spam/Ham detection in email texts.
+To build a Machine Learning model using Naive Bayes to implement Spam/Ham detection in email texts.

 ### Purpose of this Model development:
-Building a ML model for filtering out the Spam emails helps you build a Basic knowledge on how a ML model works, how it is trained and how it predicts the answers.
+Building a Machine Learning model for filtering out the Spam emails helps you build a Basic knowledge on how that model works, how it is trained and how it predicts the answers.
 This basic knowledge is important for us to move through the other Advanced Models and Platforms.

 ### Why Naive Bayes?👇